 Procedures for using and replenishing Special Account;

 Signatories to the Special account.

+Suggested text on Interim Financial Reports: The PIU will prepare and submit to the Bank project IFRs every calendar quarter, starting with the quarter in which the first disbursements occur.
+The format of IFRs will include: (i) Project Sources and Uses of Funds; (ii) Uses of Funds by Project Activities; (iii) Project Balance Sheet; (iv) DA Statement; and (v) a Statement of Expenditure Withdrawal Schedule.
+IFRs will be automatically generated by the project accounting software.
+These financial reports will be submitted to the Bank within 45 days of the end of each calendar quarter.

 Authorized Signatures.
 Before funds from the Financing Account may be withdrawn or committed, the authorized representative of the country (as designated in the Financing Agreement) must furnish to the Bank, electronically through the Client Connection website (http://clientconnection.workdbank.org), or through an authorized signatory designation letter, the name(s) of the official(s) authorized (a) to sign and submit applications for withdrawal and applications for a special commitment (collectively, Applications), and (b) to receive Secure Identification Credentials (SIDC) from the Bank.
 The borrower must notify the World Bank of any changes in signature authority, either electronically in Client Connection or through an updated authorized signatory designation letter.